T

 park

 A vast public green space stretching from the Eiffel Tower.
-It's perfect for a leisurely stroll, a picnic, or simply relaxing with a view of the monument.
+It's perfect for a leisurely stroll or a picnic with a view of the Iron Lady.

 3. Afternoon